You’ve probably put a lot of effort into planning for retirement, and you’ve taken advantage of the many different ways to save for it.

 Consolidating Your Accounts is Easier Than You May Think

 It’s worth taking some time now to consider if you really need all of your existing accounts.
 If you’re no longer contributing to your IRAs, you can probably consolidate most of them, and it’s often more straightforward than you’d think.
 You can usually bring your documents to a brokerage firm, and they’ll do the paperwork for you.

 If you hire us to manage your accounts, our client service staff will take care of this for you.

 Getting your accounts organized and simplified is just one way that we can help you plan for a secure, comfortable retirement.
-To learn more, click here to set up a time to talk with an advisor and see if we're a good fit.
+To learn more, click below to set up a time to talk with an advisor and see if we're a good fit.